 You know the government has issues functioning when drug use takes place openly right next to one of the most visited sites of Athens: The National Archaeological Museum.

 I use a money pouch when I travel to keep my passport, my credit cards and the bulk of my cash against my body at all times.
-The neck puches are convenient because you can quickly get to your artifacts when you need them, but the money belt under clothes on the waist is more stelth.
-If you use a waist pouch, avoid reaching for it constantly by keeping a small amount of cash on an easy to get to pocket.
-In terms of comfort, I prefer a pouch that attaches to my own belt like the one below on the left, but some of my friends swear by the neck passport pouch.
+The neck pouches are convenient because you can quickly get to your artifacts when you need them, but the money belt under clothes on the waist is more stealth.
+If you use a waist pouch, avoid reaching for it constantly by keeping a small amount of cash in an easy to get to pocket.
+In terms of comfort, I prefer a pouch that attaches to my own belt, but some of my friends swear by the neck passport pouch.

 Remember that it's impossible to tell who is a pick-pocket just by their appearance.
 They can look like ordinary people, the kind of which you would never suspect; a well dressed young lady that looks like she is going to work; and elderly man who looks like your grandpa; a mid-aged man in professional overcoat; all could be either what they look like, or clever pick-pockets.
 Always place valuables in places that are hard for others to reach, preferably in front of one's body.
 There is no need to be paranoid at the train stations or the metro, where security is always nearby anyway, but there is no need to be naive either.

 Women traveling alone should have no special problems, although they might be the object of desire for the Greek "kamakis" (men who spend their days courting foreign tourists with the goal of developing a fleeting relationship) who can be insistent, but are generally polite.

 Car and especially motorcycle theft is rampant in Athens, so if you travel by car don't leave valuables in plain view in your vehicle, and park in as well lit areas as possible.

 Walking is generally a healthy activity unless it takes place in a large Greek city like Athens.